hashorva/100-days-of-Python/README.md

 ---

-If you're following the course too, feel free to explore the code and logs! 💡
+If you're attending the course too, feel free to explore the code and logs! 💡